xraypy/xraylarch/_sources/fitting/minimize.txt

     :param kws:  a dictionary of keyword/value arguments to pass to the objective function.
     :param method:  name (case insensitive) of minimization method to use (default='leastsq')
     :param extra_kws:  additional keywords to pass to fitting method.
+    :returns:      a :class:`minimizer` object that can be re-used under certain conditions.

     returns fit object that can be used to modify or re-run fit.
 Most results of interest are written back to ``paramgroup`` itself.